Siyouma: 2012: four-year-old season

 On 29 September Siyouma returned to Newmarket for the Group One Sun Chariot Stakes and started at odds of 12/1 in an eight-runner field.
 The Poule d'Essai des Pouliches winner Beauty Parlour started favourite ahead of Elusive Kate whilst the other runners were Chachamaidee (Matron Stakes), Up (Blandford Stakes), Laugh Out Loud (Prix de Sandringham), Gamilati (Cherry Hinton Stakes, UAE 1000 Guineas) and La Collina (Phoenix Stakes).
 Mosse settled the filly in second place as Laugh Out Loud set the early pace.
 Siyouma took the lead a furlong out and held off a challenge from Elusive Kate to win by three quarters of a length with Laugh Out Loud holding on to take third ahead of La Collina.
 Doumen commented "She is the most satisfactory thing in the world.
 She is easy to train, she has an easy temperament and is very calm.
 Gerald said that she won with something in hand and nobody will be able to criticise his ride today.
 She could go for the EP Taylor at Woodbine in two weeks' time as we could get some cut in the ground there.
 She is better on softer ground.
 But the fact that she has won today reassures me that we could look at Hong Kong or Japan".
 When it was pointed out that her owner was English he responded "nobody is perfect".

 Siyouma was then sent to Canada to contest the Grade I E. P. Taylor Stakes over a mile and a quarter at Woodbine Racetrack on 14 October and started favourite in a thirteen-runner field which included runners from Canada, the United States, England, Ireland and France.
 The best fancied of her opponents were Dream Peace (Prix de la Nonette, runner-up in the Diana Stakes), Princess Highway (Ribblesdale Stakes) and Barefoot Lady (Nell Gwyn Stakes, Canadian Stakes).
-After racing in mid-division, Siyouma was switched to the outside, took the lead a furlong and a half from the finish and won in "imressive" style by one and three quarter lengths and a neck from Pagera and Dream Peace.
+After racing in mid-division, Siyouma was switched to the outside, took the lead a furlong and a half from the finish and won in "impressive" style by one and three quarter lengths and a neck from Pagera and Dream Peace.
 After the race Doumen commented "She's so good and she's so calm.
 She has got such a wonderful temperament that it allows her to travel beautifully well and takes all the effort away".